apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

 * Concurrency occurs when two processes try to access and/or change data at the same time.
 Currently, Drill does not have a mechanism in place, such as read locks on files, to address concurrency issues.
 For example, if one user runs a query that references a table that another user simultaneously issues the DROP TABLE command against, there is no mechanism in place to prevent a collision of the two processes.
 In such a scenario, Drill may return partial query results or a system error to the user running the query when the table is dropped.

-## Examples
+##Examples

 The following examples show results for several DROP TABLE scenarios.

 ###Example 1:  Identifying a schema
-This example shows you how to identify a schema with the USE and DROP TABLE commands to successfully drop a table named `donuts_json` in the “`donuts`” workspace configured within the DFS storage plugin configuration.
+This example shows you how to identify a schema with the USE and DROP TABLE commands and successfully drop a table named `donuts_json` in the `"donuts"` workspace configured within the DFS storage plugin configuration.

-The "`donuts`" workspace is configured within the following DFS configuration:
+The `"donuts"` workspace is configured within the following DFS configuration:

         {
          "type": "file",